Skip to content

 Variable Purpose

-DATABASE_URL PostgreSQL connection string
+DATABASE_URL Database connection string

 REDIS_URL Redis connection string